jspecify/jspecify/docs/spec.md

         type, or the type used in a variadic parameter declaration.

         > For example, the annotation in `Iterator<@Nullable String>` is always
-        > in a recognized location, aside from the exception for implementation
+        > in a recognized location, aside from the exceptions for implementation
-        > code discussed above.
+        > code and receiver parameters discussed above.

     -   Exception: A type-parameter declaration or a wildcard _itself_ is an unrecognized location. \[[#19], [#31]\]